Connie Converse: Legacy

 In January 2004, Deitch—by then 80 years old and having lived in Prague since 1959—was invited by New York music historian David Garland to appear on his WNYC radio show Spinning on Air.
-Deitch played some of the recordings of Converse he had made on a reel-to-reel tape recorder, including her song, "One by One".
+Deitch played some of the recordings of Converse he had made on a reel-to-reel tape recorder, including her song "One by One".
 Two of Garland's listeners, Dan Dzula and David Herman, were inspired to track down any additional recordings of Converse.
 They found two sources for Converse's music: Deitch's collection in Prague, and a filing cabinet in Ann Arbor containing recordings which Converse had sent to Philip in the late 1950s.
-In March 2009, How Sad, How Lovely, containing 17 songs by Converse, was released by Lau derette Recordings.
+In March 2009, How Sad, How Lovely, containing 17 songs by Converse, was released by Lau Derette Recordings.
 That same month, Spinning on Air broadcast an hour-long special about Converse's life and music.
 Garland also explored the mystery surrounding her disappearance with recordings from Philip Converse and readings of her letters by actress Amber Benson.

-In 2015, How Sad, How Lovely was released as an 18 track vinyl recording by Squirrel Thing Recordings, in partnership with the Captured Tracks label.
-The album has received favorable reviews, including by Los Angeles Times music critic Randall Roberts, who wrote, "Few reissues of the past decade have struck me with more continued, joyous affection as 'How Sad, How Lovely'."
+In 2015, How Sad, How Lovely was released as an 18-track vinyl recording by Squirrel Thing Recordings, in partnership with the Captured Tracks label.
+The album has received favorable reviews, including by Los Angeles Times music critic Randall Roberts, who wrote, "Few reissues of the past decade have struck me with more continued, joyous affection as How Sad, How Lovely."
 The Australian singer-songwriter Robert Forster describes the album as "making a deep and marvelous connection between lyric and song that allows us to enter the world of an extraordinary woman living in mid-twentieth-century New York."

-Apart from her 1954 appearance on The Morning Show and a performance of her music in 1961 by folksinger Susan Reed at the Kaufmann Concert Hall in New York, Converse's music was not available to the public until it resurfaced in 2004.
+Apart from her 1954 appearance on The Morning Show; cabaret performances by singer Annette Warren, who featured Converse’s songs "The Playboy of the Western World" and "The Witch and the Wizard" in her act for decades; and a performance of her music in 1961 by folksinger Susan Reed at the Kaufmann Concert Hall in New York, Converse's music was not available to the public until it resurfaced in 2004.
 Since the 2009 release of her album, however, Converse's life and music have been the subject of news reports around the world.
 In addition to the mystery surrounding her disappearance, many of these articles focus on the content and style of Converse's music—and the possibility that she may be the earliest performer in the singer-songwriter genre.
 According to Garland, "Converse wrote and sang back in the 1950s, long before singer-songwriter was a recognized category or style.
 But everything we value in singer-songwriters today—personal perspective, insight, originality, empathy, intelligence, wry humor—was abundant in her music."
 Others cite the feminine experience often explored in her lyrics, as well as the themes of sexuality and individualism found in her songs as the reason Converse's music was ahead of its time.